AsielElaouare/Portfolio/content/english/about/_index.md

 ---

 Meet me, a dynamic individual with a passion for technology.
-Known for my stubburness, ambision and thecnical skills, I bring a unique blend of innovative thinking, leadership Qualities and problem solving to any situation.
-With a keen eye for programming, I am always eager to achive what I want.
+Known for my stubburness, ambision and technical skills, I bring a unique blend of innovative thinking, leadership qualities and problem solving to any situation.
+With a keen eye for programming, I am always eager to achieve what I want.
 Whether it's coding, my enthusiasm and dedication shine through in everything I do.
 Outside of the technology world, you might find my in the sports world.
 I am on a journey of continual growth and I am excited about the opportunities that lie ahead.

 <hr>

 # Education

-Currently, I am enrolled in studies at Inholland.
+Currently, I am enrolled in studies at HBO Inholland.
 It's a dynamic period of my educational journey, where I'm delving into the diverse realms of Information Technology.
 Inholland provides a rich learning environment, and I'm excited to share my experiences and discoveries as I navigate through my courses and projects.
 Stay tuned for more updates on my educational adventure at Inholland!

 <hr>

-{{< accordion "My Current Program Skills" >}}
+{{< accordion "My Current Programming Skills" >}}

 - C#
 - Java